aayushsimform/aayushsimform/README.md

 - 👋 Hi, I’m @aayushsimform
 - 👀 I’m interested in making products
-- 🌱 I’m currently learning backend
+- 🌱 I’m MEAN Stack Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---